-The financial data incorporated by reference in this Information Memorandum (which reference includes any information incorporated by reference herein), in addition to the conventional financial performance measures established by the International Financial Reporting Standards, as adopted by the EU ("IFRS-EU"), contains certain alternative performance measures (as defined in the ESMA Guidelines on Alternative Performance Measures, "APMs") that include EBITDA, operating income, adjusted profit, net financial debt as defined by the Issuer's credit facility agreements, adjusted profit and their corresponding ratios.
+The financial data incorporated by reference in this Information Memorandum (which reference includes any information incorporated by reference herein), in addition to the conventional financial performance measures established by the International Financial Reporting Standards, as adopted by the EU ("IFRS-EU"), contains certain alternative performance measures (as defined in the ESMA Guidelines on Alternative Performance Measures, "APMs") that include EBITDA, operating income, adjusted profit, net financial debt (as per financial statements), adjusted profit and their corresponding ratios.
 These measures are presented for purposes of providing investors with a better understanding of Amadeus' financial performance, cash flows or financial position as they are used by Amadeus when managing its business.